1 Kings 18:1-40

 Four Lessons From Elijah and the Prophets of Baal

-There is a modern assertion that all religions are the same.
-Jesus said, “I am the way, the truth, and the life, and no one comes to the Father except through Me” (John 14:6).
-There aren’t many ways to heaven–there’s only one way!
+There is a common belief that all religions are fundamentally the same.
+But Jesus said, “I am the way, the truth, and the life.
+No one comes to the Father except through Me” (John 14:6).
+There aren’t many ways to heaven; there’s only one!

-2. Activity and Enthusiasm Are Not Always Signs of Spirituality
+2. The Lesson of Emotion: Sincerity and Passion Are Not Signs of Spirituality

-There is no doubt that the prophets of Baal displayed a lot of enthusiasm and activity on Mount Carmel.
-They were sincere in their efforts, but how many of you know you can be sincerely wrong?
+There is no doubt that the prophets of Baal displayed reckless abandon for what they believed.
+They were sincere in their efforts, but like many people today, they were sincerely mistaken.
 Mount Carmel proved that powerfully.

-Faith is not the important thing.
-That may strike you as an odd or blasphemous statement, but faith is not paramount.
-It’s the object of faith that is the most important thing.
-The people who followed Baal surely had a kind of faith.
-They had worshiped this god all of their lives.
-They believed in Baal.
-They had faith in Baal.
+Faith is not what matters most.
+While that may strike you as an odd or even blasphemous statement, it’s the object of our belief that makes a difference.
+The prophets of Baal believed in the god they worshiped with all their heart.
+They had faith in him.
 But their faith was worthless because the object of their faith was worthless.

-4. The Faith You Live by Better Be Good Enough to Die By
+4. The Lesson of Expectation: The Faith You Live by Better Be Good Enough to Die By

-So which side are you going to be on?
+So I challenge you, which side are you on?
 Are you going to live for God and be His follower?
-Or are you going to keep living for the other things that motivate you in your life?
-That’s the challenge from this story to all of us, and I hope we will hear it.
+Or are you going to keep living for the things that distract you from Him?
+“If serving the Lord seems undesirable to you, then choose for yourselves this day whom you will serve” (Joshua 24:15, NIV).
+That is the challenge to all of us, and I hope we will hear it.